cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 ### Bedroom (O3)
 If [[Bella Sunbane|Bella]] is still here:
->Another old woman is here sitting on the side of the bed
+>Another old woman is here sitting on the side of the bed pricking a small child with a needle as she cries

 >In a rotting wooden closet are three crates, stacked one atop another, with small doors set into them.
 Next to the closet is a heap of discarded clothing.
 A ladder climbs to a wooden trapdoor in the nine-foot-high ceiling.
 A moldy bed with a tattered canopy stands nearby.

+- The discarded clothing belongs to children whom the night hags have already devoured
+- The trapdoor in the ceiling can be pushed open to reveal [area O4](http://longo.com.br/5e/adventure.html#CoS,6,o4.%20domed%20attic).

 ### Domed Attic (O4)